Ananya-Satish/Cadd_job/README.md

 o - Orange (these contain 10 sub programs which are named accordingly from a to j) B - Banana (contains 1 program on bcd adders)

-The write up part of the assignment has been attached thrugh a word file.
+The write up part of the assignment has been attached through a pdf.